davidfortunato/davidfortunato_portfolio/README.md

 - The average sales value showed steady growth leading up to COVID, peaking at $502.28 in February 2020.
 Afterward, it declined and did not fully recover by the end of 2020.
 - The most profitable season was summer, with July, August, and September seeing profit increases of 40.18% in 2019 and 14.16% in 2020.
 This can largely be attributed to strong performance in the Accessories category, which saw significant growth during this quarter, with 160.45% in 2019 and 57.42% in 2020.

 Below is the Sales Trends page of the Power BI Dashboard and more examples are included throughout the report.
-For the full Power BI report download here. (incluir report)
+For the full Power BI report download [here](https://github.com/davidfortunato/davidfortunato_portfolio/raw/main/Company%20X%20sales%20performance.pbix).

 ![Data Model](Images/sales_trends_final.png)